gaetschwartz/swift_travel/docs/ADDING-NEW-API.md

-# How to add a new navigation API to support a new country
+# Adding a new navigation API to support a new country

 ## Index